daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 > «snug nook is peak server fr fr, best sister server of icecom ong {{ emoji(path="neofax_googly_shocked.webp") }}❤️{{ emoji(path="MedievalNineEleven.webp") }}»
 > ---kevadesu

+> «featuring dante from the devil may cry series»
+> ---veeronniecaw

 ## Conclusion

 What a chaotic blog post!
 Hope you enjoyed it at least a bit.
 So many things have happened in our little community, which wouldn't be possible without all of you, so thanks for being part of it for, in some cases, a year straight, and in some, only a few days <3